krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 > [!WARNING]
 > [KAMP aka Klipper-Adaptive-Meshing-Purging](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) should be removed from your klipper prior to using Eddy.
-Complete removal including any added BED_MESH_CALIBRATION macros should be removed or sufficiently altered (outside the scope of this guide) if you want eddy to RAPID scan bed meshing.
+Please comment out the include line. ie ```#[include ./KAMP/adaptive_meshing.cfg]``` from your KAMP_SETTINGS.cfg
 >
 > Instead KAMP has been integrated into klipper as of January 2024 and you should use the ADAPTIVE=1 option in your BED_MESH_CALIBRATION calls.
 You can find more [Information on Adaptive Mesh Here](https://www.klipper3d.org/Bed_Mesh.html#adaptive-meshes)